MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     }
     ```

-### 3.5 If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:
+### 3.5 If you use auto-backup to avoid getting incorrect information about device, follow the next steps:

 > [!NOTE]
 > Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have a custom file with backup rules please switch to the third step.
+> If you already have a custom file with backup rule, switch to the third step.

   a.
 Create **appcenter_backup_rule.xml** file in the **android/app/src/main/res/xml** folder.